Dreams of Life and Death

 In dreams, all the certainty we thought we had quickly falls away, and we are once again at sea.
-We see again what we’ve failed to notice or are brought face to face with what we have wished to avoid.
+We see what we’ve failed to notice, or we are brought face-to-face with what we have wished to avoid.

 What may we find if we peer behind the veil of dreams?

-John Lee had this dream a while back.
+John Lee had this dream awhile back.
 He was not properly dressed in it.
 He had on his pants and shoes but only an undershirt with a pajama top over it.
 And he had just arrived at a police station.
 There he found himself standing in line for a job application.
 He saw as he waited how the officer at the counter was rude with the applicants.
-Most of them got sent away without given any paperwork.
+Most of them got sent away without being given any paperwork.
 John became concerned with the way he was dressed.
-He didn’t want to give him a chance to start in on him.
-So he took the pajama top off, rolled it up into a ball and tucked it under his arm, hoping that his undershirt could pass for a tee shirt.
-When it was his turn, the man at the counter, as expected, made some snide remarks at him.
-But instead of deflecting or arguing back, he accepted it all with a smile.
-Next, the matter of his application came up and the man walked away to consult with another person.
+He didn’t want to give the officer a chance to start in on him, so he took the pajama top off, rolled it up into a ball, and tucked it under his arm, hoping that his undershirt could pass for a T-shirt.
+When it was his turn, the officer at the counter, as expected, made some snide remarks to him.
+But instead of deflecting or arguing back, John accepted it all with a smile.
+Next, the matter of his application came up, and the officer walked away to consult with another person.
 John was guardedly relieved that he had not been turned away so far.
-Then someone in the background dropped something, maybe a book or a small box, and John suddenly realized he was in a dream.
+Then the sudden sound of something being dropped, maybe a book or a small box, made him realize he was in a dream.

-Over time he came to acquire an uncanny ability of knowing that he was in a dream.
-You would think that this knowledge would somehow affect his ability to dream, but it had not.
+Over time John came to acquire an uncanny ability to know when he was in a dream.
+You would think that this knowledge would somehow affect his dreaming, but it did not.

-He had this dream about a woman whose chest, much like a sponge, had soaked up a green liquid.
-It just so happened on that same day, at his niece’s tenth birthday, a felt-tip pen of a similar color had fallen into a glass of water and turned it green.
-The woman in the dream looked down and pulled out from her bosom a strand of the brightest green he had ever seen.
-It would appear that she sold clothes for a living.
+He had a dream about a woman whose chest, much like a sponge, had soaked up a green liquid.
+It just so happened on that same day at his niece’s tenth birthday party, a felt-tip pen of a similar color had fallen into a glass of water and turned it green.
+The woman in the dream looked down and pulled out from her bosom a thread of the brightest green he had ever seen.
+It appeared that she sold clothes for a living.
 There were other similar vendors in the background, and they all seemed to be angry at her.
 Had she cheated them or interfered with their affairs in some way?
 Some were hiding in an apartment nearby.
 Just as she arrived at her own place, a man jumped out from a dark corner and nearly collided with her.
-He then held up at her two child-sized cloth hangers.
-The woman ignored that and turned around for her apartment.
-From inside her mother shouted, “Is that you?
+He then held up two child-size clothes hangers.
+The woman ignored them and turned to her apartment.
+From inside, her mother shouted, “Is that you?
 Is that you?”

-John didn’t follow her in.
-He was staring at the two cloth hangers.
+John didn’t follow the woman in.
+He was staring at the two clothes hangers.
 He knew that he was in a dream.
 Though he had no idea who or what the hangers were for, he was sure a meaning was being conveyed.
-Also, he was convinced that if he kept his eyes on them long enough, they might give up their secret.
-His feeling was that, through them, he could get at the relationship between humanity and inanimate objects.
+He was also convinced that if he kept his eyes on them long enough, they might give up their secret.
+His feeling was that through them, he could get at the relationship between humanity and inanimate objects.

-A killer stretched himself out naked on a table and he had a small water bottle which he presently squeezed to send a stream of water towards his navel.
+A killer stretched himself out naked on a table.
+He had a small water bottle that he squeezed to send a stream of water toward his navel.

 A woman called Teresa tried to get her money back from a government employee who had been scamming the system.